angelrodes/Ben-Avon/README.md

 # Conclusions

-- Fitted erosion models suggest that the tor fromed by differential erosion rather than by epigenesis (inherited relief) or lateral erosion.
-This erosion model could correspond to:
+- Fitted erosion models suggest that the tor fromed by differential erosion or by epigenesis (inherited relief) rather than lateral erosion.
-  - Differential erosion due to compositional inhomogeneities in the granite.
-  - Differential erosion due to rheological inhomogeneities (e.g. joint spacing).
-  - Erosion of ice or sediments covering the tor surface (exhumation).
 - Fitted glacial model indicate that the tor was exposed near the surface for at least 2 Ma and then covered by ice during part of the Pliocene and most of the Quaternary.
 However, the tor is in an area that has been ice-free at least since the Yonger Dryas.
 - Two scenarios could explain the conditions needed to achieve long periods of shielding since the Pliocene in a place that is now ice-free and exposed to cosmic radiation:
   - The tor was at the bed of a glacial valley at some point during the Pliocene and was covered by a thick till deposit that diasappeared during the Quaternary due to lateral migration of the glacial valley.